arjun-prakash/arjun-prakash.github.io/README.md

 # About me
-I am Data Scienctist and recent graduate from the University of Sydney with a double degree in Computer Science (Hons I) and Business Analytics.
+I am Data Scientist and recent graduate from the University of Sydney with a double degree in Computer Science (Hons I) and Business Analytics.

 # My Links
 ## Papers